This guide explains how to install the rack-mounted EDA 8200 sensor.

 - Press the X button to return to the main menu.

-You can access the CLI by connecting a USB keyboard and SVGA monitor to the appliance or through an RS-232 serial cable and a terminal-emulator program.
-The terminal emulator must be set to 115200 bps with 8 data bits, no parity, 1 stop bit (8N1), and hardware flow control should be disabled.
+You can access the CLI by connecting a USB keyboard and SVGA monitor to the appliance or through an RS-232 serial (null modem) cable and a terminal emulator program.
+Set the terminal emulator to 115200 baud with 8 data bits, no parity, 1 stop bit (8N1), and hardware flow control disabled.

-- Establish a connection to the ExtraHop appliance.
+- Establish a connection to the ExtraHop system.

 - At the login prompt, type shell and then press ENTER.